 Show off your guitar with this work of art.
 The shape of this guitar stand works for hanging electric guitars & acoustic.
-See current price at Guitar Center.
+See on Amazon.

 Other styles of guitar wall hangers are similar.
 Some of the cons to using a wall hanger guitar stand.
 Would be having to attach it properly to the wall.
 So that your guitar does not fall off the wall.

 When a guitar is hanging vertical from a hanger the weight is all at the bottom of the guitar.
 Keeping the weight off the headstock poses no threat to the guitar.